aleksijohansson/home/README.md

 ## ZSH setup
 This is run as part of `./.home_setup.sh`
-- Makes sure zsh is installed.
 - Installs oh-my-zsh which also sets up zsh as default shell for the current user.
-- Downloads Solarized theme for iTerm to ~/Downloads folder.
+- Downloads Solarized theme for iTerm to ~/Downloads folder on OS X.